 - The Santa Fe Margarita Trail can introduce you to 45 of what the city claims are the best margs in the world.

 4. St. Petersburg, Florida

 If your criteria for a vacation is 1) sunshine, 2) nightlife and 3) beaches that aren’t too crowded, head to St. Pete’s.
-The downtown area, historic district and art district are walkable and packed with yummy restaurants and bars with tropical cocktails galore, while St. Pete’s Beach on the other side of the peninsula has plenty of wide open, white sand space.
+The downtown area, historic district and art district are walkable and packed with yummy restaurants and bars with tropical cocktails galore, while St. Pete’s Beach on the other side of the peninsula has plenty of wide-open, white sand space.

-St. Pete’s is a great weekend vacation idea because it’s just 25 minutes from Tampa International Airport and you can easily Uber around town.
+St. Pete’s is a great weekend vacation idea because it’s only 25 minutes from Tampa International Airport and you can easily Uber around town.
 It currently holds the record for most consecutive days of sunshine — 768, in case you were wondering.

 - Book a sunset cruise for a pretty view of the St. Petersburg skyline, or go dolphin watching if you’re more of a day person.

 5. Literally any national park